Ammi R. Butler

-Ammi R. R. Butler (September 4, 1821 – April 4, 1901) was an American lawyer and politician, and was the 23rd Mayor of Milwaukee, Wisconsin, serving from 1876 to 1878.
-In historical documents, he's often referred to as "A. R. R. Butler."
+Ammi Ruhama Robbins Butler Jr. (September 4, 1821 – April 4, 1901) was an American lawyer, Democratic politician, and Wisconsin pioneer.
+He was the 23rd mayor of Milwaukee, Wisconsin, serving from 1876 to 1878.
+He also served one term in the Wisconsin State Assembly in 1866.
+In historical documents, his name is almost always abbreviated as A. R. R. Butler.

 Biography

 Butler was born in Vermont.
-His father was Dr. A. R. R. Butler, a prominent physician in that state.
-The year after his birth, they moved to Genesee County, New York, where Butler was educated.
+The year after his birth, he moved with his parents to Genesee County, New York, where Butler was educated.
 He completed his training in law at Buffalo, and was admitted to the New York State Bar Association in 1846.

 He moved to Milwaukee, Wisconsin, later that year, and entered the legal profession.
 In 1848, he was elected district attorney for Milwaukee County.
 He served in that role for the next six years, after which, he returned to private practice.

+As district attorney, Butler was the prosecutor at Wisconsin's first moral insanity case.
+The case occurred when 23 year old seamstress Mary Ann Wheeler used a pistol to shoot John M. W. Lace in the back of the head while he was standing on a public sidewalk looking at a store window display, surrounded by witnesses.
+Initially, witnesses did not realize that Wheeler had shot him, and instead assumed that Lace's own pistol had gone off and shot himself.
+Wheeler did not attempt to flee, and instead confessed when police arrived, subsequently revealing that she had bought the gun and a knife to kill Lace, having had a previous grievance with him, that she was happy she had done it, and that she would be content to be executed for it.
+Her lawyer asserted that Wheeler had been seduced by Lace and became pregnant, but that Lace refused to marry her, and attempted to break off the affair eventually leading Wheeler to seek an abortion.
+Her attorneys argued that her anguish from these circumstances, as well as a fear about public disclosure, led to a temporary insanity before the shooting.
+The jury deadlocked after three days of deliberation, a new trial was ordered, and the second jury voted to acquit on grounds of temporary insanity.